SmarterApp/RDW_Documentation/deploy/Upgrade.v2_4_0.AWS.md

 ### Migrate Scripts Notes
-* TODO - clean these up based on experience upgrading staging/production environments
+* TODO - clean these up based on experience upgrading staging/production environments.
+My best guess is that this section will *not* apply to staging/production and can be deleted.

 * Dev issue with warehouse/sql/V2_4_0_3__wer_purpose.sql
 Not sure why, since i don't see any modification history, but i did see this: